 But was there more to the Vikings than just ferocious and greedy warriors, and did they leave more than fear behind in their wake?

 Were the Vikings more than just ferocious warriors?
 Diorama with Vikings at Archaeological Museum in Stavanger, Norway.
 (CC BY SA 4.0)

-The sword, measuring just 30cm in length, was made of wood – obviously highly unsuitable for the battleground!
-The finely crafted sword features carved human faces on its handle and would have been used by women for weaving – the flat sides for hammering threads into place on a loom, and the pointed end for picking up the threads for the pattern-making.
+The sword, measuring just 30cm (11.81 inches) in length, was made of wood – obviously highly unsuitable for the battleground!
+The finely crafted sword features carved human faces on its handle and would have been used by women for weaving – the flat sides for hammering threads into place on a loom, and the pointed end for picking up the threads for pattern-making.
 It was a fine example of Viking craftsmanship.
-But it is one artifact out of thousands that have revealed aspects of Viking life that are rarely recognised or talked about.
+But it is one artifact out of thousands that have revealed aspects of Viking life that are rarely recognized or talked about.